mattgomer/SKiNN/README.md

-# lensing odyssey kinematics project
+# Stellar Kinematics Neural Network
 The repo contains the implementation, data and pretrained models for the kinematics project.
 Can be imported as a python package named `SKiNN`.

 CUDA is required: make sure your setup is CUDA compatible